Total War: ROME REMASTERED on Steam - User reviews, Price & Information

 Total War: ROME REMASTERED lets you relive the legacy that defined the award-winning strategy game series.
 Remastered to 4K with multiple improvements to visuals as well as refinements to gameplay, it’s time to revisit a true classic.
 Not everyone gets a second chance to conquer the Roman Empire.

-Total War: ROME REMASTERED is a strategy, grand strategy and action game developed by Creative Assembly and Feral Interactive and published by SEGA.
+Total War: ROME REMASTERED is a strategy, grand strategy and turn-based strategy game developed by Creative Assembly and Feral Interactive and published by SEGA.

 Released on April 29th 2021 is available on Windows, MacOS and Linux in 7 languages: English, French, Italian, German, Spanish - Spain, Russian and Simplified Chinese.